-Remote Manipulator System (RMS)
+Remote Manipulator System

-The 17.6-m-long RMS fitted to the ISS in April 2001 is crucial to the rest of the Space Station's assembly.
+The 17.6-meter-long RMS fitted to the ISS in April 2001 is crucial to the rest of the Space Station's assembly.
 It forms the main component of the Mobile Service System (MSS) for moving equipment and supplies around the ISS, supporting astronauts working in space, and servicing instruments and other payloads attached to the Station.
 The other parts of the MSS are the Special Purpose Dextrous Manipulator (SPDM), a small, highly advanced detachable two-armed robot that can be placed on the end of the RMS for doing detailed assembly and maintenance work, and the Mobile Remote Service Base System (MRSBS), a movable platform for the RMS and SPDM that slides along rails on the Station's main truss structure.